madisonmay/CommonRegex/README.md

 Find all times, dates, links, phone numbers, and emails in a string.
 I did the hard work so you don'thave to.

-Note that this module is English language specific.
+Note that this module is English language / US specific.

 Usage
 ------